SoftwareAG/cumulocity-clients-cs/DeviceSDK/Documentation/REST/hello-world.md

----
-weight: 20
-layout: redirect
-title: Rest client - Hello, world!
----
+## Hello world REST example

-This section gives a very basic example of using C# with Cumulocity through .NET Core Software Development Kit (SDK) which is a set of libraries and tools that allow developers to create .NET Core applications and libraries.
+This is a very basic example of using C# with Cumulocity through .NET Core Software Development Kit (SDK) which is a set of libraries and tools that allow developers to create .NET Core applications and libraries.
 It can also be run straight from Visual Studio, provided you have a Visual Studio and .NET Core SDK installed.

 ### Prerequisites